Cray-HPE/docs-csm/operations/network/management_network/aruba/snmp-community.md

 default
 ```

-## Expected Results
+## Expected results

 1. Administrators can configure the community name
-2. Administrators can bind the SNMP server to the default VRF
+1. Administrators can bind the SNMP server to the default VRF
-3. Administrators can connect from the workstation using the community name
+1. Administrators can connect from the workstation using the community name

 [Back to Index](../README.md)